mstksg/inCode/copy/entries/path-integral-intro.md

 Identifier
 :   path-integral-intro

-Here's my chance to write about my own personal field, physics and computational physics!
+Okay!
 In this series we will be going over many subjects in both physics and computational techniques, including the Lagrangian formulation of classical mechanics, basic principles of quantum mechanics, the Path Integral formatulion of quantum mechanics, the Metropolis-Hastings Monte Carlo method, dealing with entropy and randomness in a pure language, and general principles in numerical computation!
 Fun stuff, right?

 The end product will be a tool for deriving the ground state probability distribution of arbitrary quantum systems, which is somewhat of a big deal in